 Pest Problems After Storms – Rodents

-Rain and wind can flood and damage rodents’ natural nesting spots which forces them to seek higher ground including inside your home (particularly into “high ground” such as attics).
+Rain and wind can flood and damage natural nesting areas of rodents, forcing them to seek higher ground including inside your home (particularly into “high ground” such as attics).
+On farms, rodents will move inside stables, barns, poultry and swine houses.
 Damaged household goods, cut tree trunks and limbs, and other storm debris that are left piled on the property or become lodged in ditches or along streams quickly become homes for displaced rodents.
 Loosened soil around holes left by fallen trees create ideal burrowing sites.
 Damage to your home’s exterior can provide animals with easier access to sheltered areas, such as your crawlspace, basement, attic or even wall voids.
 People involved in cleanup and repairs may carelessly discard food and beverage items, which quickly attract rodents searching for food.

 - Watch for signs of rodent activity: